Bitfinex offers several order types via the Order Form box to give you the tools necessary to execute your trading strategy successfully.

 - Post-Only Limit

 A limit order is one of the most basic order types.
-It allows the trader to specify a price and amount they would like to buy or sell.
+It allows the traders to specify an amount and price they are able and willing to buy or sell.

-Example: If the current market price is 250 and I want to buy lower than that at 249, then I would place a limit buy order at 249.
-If the market reaches 249 and a seller’s ask matches with my bid, my limit order will be executed at 249.
+Example: If the best ask price is 250 and I want to buy lower than that at 249, then I would place a limit buy order at 249.
+If a seller is willing to take my bid, my limit order will be matched and executed at 249.

-A stop order is used to trigger a market sell when the market drops to your trigger price, or used to trigger a market buy if the market rises to your trigger price.
-This is often used as a stop loss order if the market is moving against an open margin position.
+A stop order is used to trigger a market sell when the market drops to your trigger price or used to trigger a market buy if the market rises to your trigger price.
+This is often used as a stop-loss order if the market is moving in an unfavourable direction.
 Stop orders will fully execute as a market order once the trigger price is reached.

-Example: If the current market price is 250, the trader in a long position might want to sell if the price reaches 245.
+Example: If the current market price is 250, the trader in a long position might want to sell if the price drops to 245 to avoid further losses.
 A stop sell at 245 will be used in this case.

-Example: If the current market price is 250, the trader in a short position might want to buy if the price reaches 255.
+Example: If the current market price is 250, the trader in a short position might want to buy if the price reaches 255 to avoid further losses.
 A stop buy at 255 will be used in this case.

 Example: If a trader would like to buy once the market price reaches 250, but not pay more than 252, then a stop price of 250 and limit price of 252 will be specified at the same time using a stop-limit order.
 If the market price reaches 250, the order is triggered and will match the best available asks up to 252.
 If the market price moves to 252.01 or above, then the order may go partially unfilled due to the limit price.

 A trailing stop order provides flexibility over a stop order by executing once the market goes against you by a defined price, called the price distance.
-When margin trading, a trailing stop sell order can be used to protect profit.
+A trailing stop order can be used to protect profit.

-Example: If the trader is in a long position and the current market price is 250 after a quick rise from 225, a trader can set a trailing stop with a price distance of 5.
+Example: If the trader is in a long position and the current best bid price is 250 after a quick rise from 225, a trader can set a trailing stop sell with a price distance of 5.
 This will create a sell stop order at 245.
-As opposed to a normal stop order, if the market price continues to rise to 275, then the trailing stop rises accordingly, always staying 5 behind the market price; rising to 270 in this example.
+If the best bid price continues to rise to 275, then the trailing stop rises accordingly, always staying 5 behind the highest best bid price (or stay above the lowest ask for a short position and a trailing stop buy); rising to 270 in this example.